okulovsky/yo_ds/release_files/README_yo_fluq.md

 ### Extendability

 In C#, there are [extension methods](https://en.wikipedia.org/wiki/Extension_method), the syntax which "add" a method to compiled object.
-In Python, monkey-patching produces the similar effect, but unfortunately neither PyCharm nor Jupyter Notebook cannot infer the annotations for monkey-patched methods.
+In Python, monkey-patching produces the similar effect, but unfortunately neither PyCharm nor Jupyter Notebook can infer the annotations for monkey-patched methods.
 Therefore, extendability and type hints come into conflict in Python, and this section describes how the conflict is resolved.

 #### `feed`-method